Saranja-Navaneethakumar/saranja-navaneethakumar/README.md

 Hi there 👋 I'm Saranja Navaneethakumar

-MSc Computer Science Student @ University College Birmingham
+MSc Computer Science graduate with **Distinction** from University College Birmingham
 Passionate about **Full-Stack Development, Data Analytics, and Machine Learning**
 Based in London, UK | Open to roles in **Software Development, Data Science and AI/ML**